-Just four teams remain as the Champions League Semi-Finals take centre stage this week in Lisbon.
+Just four teams remain as the football Champions League Semi-Finals take centre stage this week in Lisbon.
 Michael Owen is back once again with his preview for both games.

 Over 3.5 Goals